MicrosoftDocs/learn/learn-pr/aspnetcore/build-your-first-blazor-web-app/includes/7-exercise-razor-binding.md

     }
     ```

 1. Check that you can now add to-do items and they show up in the list.
+The `input` value should also reset after adding each to-do item.

 ## Add checkboxes and count incomplete to-do items